Basement Decorating Ideas: A Gorgeous Space for Casual Entertaining

 There’s no reason in the world why a basement used for casual entertaining can’t be decorated as nice as the rest of the house.
 You don’t need a vast space to do so either.
 All you need is the desire to make it nice, the will to clean out the junk and access to affordable furniture resources.

-There will eventually be a section with a bar in the middle and a separate conversation area on the other side of the room, near the second television.
+I’ve since added a section with a bar in the middle and a separate conversation area on the other side of the room, near the second television.
 (You can check out THIS POST for the general floor plan and more basement decorating ideas developed for this room.)

 And if you want to know where I’ll be for the Super Bowl, I can assure you I’ll be flipping through Chanel and Gucci sitting on a plush Sitka couch from Article.